Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Ablation Study

 \section{Ablation Study}

-In this section, we investigate the properties of these propagative modules, the efficiency of PCM and AAS on non-blind deconvolution task.
+In this section, we investigate the properties of these propagative modules and the efficiency of PCM and AAS on non-blind deblurring tasks.

 \textbf{Foundational Modules Evaluation:} In this part, the properties of each basic module are carefully discussed.
-In Table.~\ref{tab:correct}, we reported the experimental results of different cascade schemes (i.e., G, GC, GD and GDC) under diverse Gaussian noise levels. $\sigma$ denotes the percent form of Gaussian noise level.
+In Table~\ref{tab:correct}, we reported the experimental results of different cascade schemes (\textit{i.e.,} GM, GC, GD, and GDC) under diverse Gaussian noise levels. $\sigma$ denotes the percent form of the Gaussian noise level.
 GM obtained considerable performances and GC achieved better quantitative results under the disturbance of small noise particularly.
-Although GDC obtained similar performances with GC, but the visual result of Fig.~\ref{fig:alb1} showed that GDC had less artifacts than GC.
+Although GDC obtained similar performances with GC, the visual result of Fig.~\ref{fig:alb1} showed that GDC had fewer artifacts than GC.

-We also illustrated the performances of joint training for these schemes, denoted this strategy as ``$\mathtt{J}$'', where we reported quantitative results in Table.~\ref{tab:big}.
+We also illustrated the performances of joint training for these schemes, denoted this strategy as ``$\mathtt{Joint}$'', where we reported quantitative results in Table~\ref{tab:big}.
 All these schemes with joint training strategy improved the performances greatly compared with greedy training.
-We can see that (GDC)$_\mathtt{J}$ has better performances under the strong noise.
-(GC)$_\mathtt{J}$ obtained the satisfied result under small noise level.
+We can see that (GDC)$_\mathtt{Joint}$ has better performances under the strong noise.
+(GC)$_\mathtt{Joint}$ obtained the satisfied result under a small noise level.
 On the other hand, visual results of different networks with joint training are shown in Fig.~\ref{fig:albstudy}.
-(GDC)$_\mathtt{J}$ obtained more favorably visual and quantitative results than other networks, especially under strong noises (e.g., 5\%).
+(GDC)$_\mathtt{Joint}$ obtained more visually favorable results, especially under strong noises (5\%).

+\textbf{AAS Evaluation:} As for AN, we adopted the GC scheme to verify the efficiency and compared the properties of our architectures $\mathcal{N}$ (\textit{i.e.,} GM in this scenario) with (w/) and without (w/o) AN in Fig.~\ref{fig:snn}.
+The subfigure (a) and subfigure (b) plot the frequency of $\|\mathcal{N}(\mathbf{u}^{t+1}) -\mathcal{N}(\mathbf{u}^{t} )\| / \|\mathbf{u}^{t+1} - \mathbf{u}^{t} \|$, where the ratio for GM w/ AN is much smaller than GM w/o AN.
+Thereby, these results justified the effectiveness of AN.